Deeply supervised salient object detection with short connections: Deep Supervision with Short Connections

 \subsection{Short connections}

-Our approach is based on the observation that deeper side outputs are capable of finding the location of salient regions but at the expense of the loss of details, while shallower ones focus on low-level features but are short of global information.
+The insight of our approach is that deeper side outputs are capable of finding the location of salient regions but at the expense of the loss of details, while shallower ones focus on low-level features but are short of global information.
 These phenomenons inspire us to utilize the following way to appropriately combine different side outputs such that the most visually distinctive objects can be extracted.
-Mathematically, our new side activations $\tilde{R}_{\text{side}}^{(m)}$ at the $m$th side output can be given by